FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

 This doesn't set off any bells or whistles, so it's unclear whether this could be legitimate or not, although an actual zappos "no-reply" would probably have the name inside.
 Probably the smartest thing to do would be to check your paypal account to see if there has been any activity.
 If you are a frequent user of Zappos, check that account as well and make sure any concerns are brought up with an actual representative.
 EMAIL DELETED

+### How to Stay Safe

+The three examples above are just a small amount of the kinds of phishing attempts out there.
+In more sophisticated attacks, you may see an email come from somone you know and trust.
+This attempt is called a **spoof**.
+The attackers are trying to pretend to be someone you know in order to increase their chances of you clicking on the email.
+You'll typically see these kinds of attacks on companies, which may target high profile people in order to gain very sensitive information.
+Here are some things you can do to protect yourself on email to stay safe.

+* Do not click on